-Attending students will be awarded 8 semester credit units (equivalent to 12 quarter units) through our academic partner – Connecticut College.
+Attending students will be awarded up to 8 semester credit units (equivalent to 12 quarter units) through our academic partner – Connecticut College.
 Connecticut College is a private, highly ranked liberal arts institution with a deep commitment to undergraduate education.
 Students will receive a letter grade for attending this field school as describe in the grading assessment and matrix on each syllabus.

 IFR field schools provide a minimum of 160 direct instructional hours.